Why Chinese F-1 Students File Form 8233

 Before completing Form 8233, confirm the student meets all conditions:

-• Income is wages, fellowship, or compensation for personal services
+- Income is wages, scholarship, or compensation for personal services

 Completing Form 8233: Section by Section